All Products

 );

-You can execute the following statement to perform a query:
+You can run the following query:

 SELECT entry_title, content FROM posts